 Top-down Technocratic Approach to Space

-The socialist tradition of planning as technical activity (?), result in having documents often detached from actual space, users, architects and designers who actually intervene in reality.
+The socialist tradition of planning as a technical activity (?), results in having documents often detached from the actual space, users, architects and designers who actually intervene in reality.
 On the other hand, laws and bylaws give orders not recommendations, and that is also the case with laws on spatial and urban planning and construction.

-In the context of Belgrade, Urban Planning institute (UPI) that, according to law, gets strategic tasks concerning urban development (?).
-Therefore, UPI represents the city authorities in planning process through drafting bodies, inspections and commissions (Interview X).
-While the research and professional education are not requested or supported by the authorities; as a professional institution, UPI collaborates with European planning bodies and local educational institutions, but these happen rather on the personal basis than as an official, institutional activity (Interview X).
+In the context of Belgrade, the Urban Planning Institute (UPI), according to law, receives the strategic tasks concerning urban development (?).
+Therefore, UPI represents the city authorities in the planning process through drafting bodies, inspections and commissions (Interview X).
+While the research and professional education are not requested or supported by the authorities, as a professional institution, UPI collaborates with European planning bodies and local educational institutions, but these happen rather on a personal basis than as an official, institutional activity (Interview X).

-However, underdeveloped legal framework and political party power over the social domain allow for private and group interests to rule the actions of planners (?).
+However, the underdeveloped legal framework and political party power over the social domain allow for private and group interests to rule the actions of planners (?).
 In this manner, planning bodies do not actually relate to the real context and contextual resources, but engage only in reproduction of the current social order (social practices) by the application of minimum urban standards (ibid.) or engender new urban conflicts by succumbing to the investors’ dictate and political pressure (Workshop 1).

-Planners are actually deprived of dignity and professional authority and the low capacity of their actions is characterized also by the lack of overall planning principles (?).
-In the case of public participation and public hearing, the fear to defend public interest marks the behaviour of planners (Workshop 1).
+Planners are actually deprived of dignity and professional authority, and the low capacity of their actions is characterized also by the lack of overall planning principles (?).
+In the case of public participation and public hearing, the fear of defending the public interest marks the behaviour of planners (Workshop 1).

-The Planning and Construction Act (PCA) prescribes that planners have to consult everybody: public power holders (nosioce javnih ovlascenja) and general public through public hearings (one in an early planning phase and the other for the draft of the plan) (?).
-The public hearing is the moment when conflicts come out, should be dealt with and, at the end, all the solutions must be argumented (Interview X).
-Taking into account recent experience with the Amendments to the PCA and the adoption of BWPSPSP (?), public participation was rather a farce and public hearings were pure formality with obvious and maybe even illegitimate disregard of negative comments (Workshop 1).
+The Planning and Construction Act (PCA) prescribes that planners have to consult everybody: public power holders (nosioce javnih ovlascenja) and the general public through public hearings (one in an early planning phase and the other for the draft of the plan) (?).
+The public hearing is the moment when conflicts come out, should be dealt with and, in the end, all the solutions must be argumented (Interview X).
+Taking into account recent experience with the Amendments to the PCA and the adoption of BWPSPSP (?), public participation was rather a farce and public hearings were a pure formality with obvious and maybe even illegitimate disregard for negative comments (Workshop 1).

-This extensive weakness of urban planning regulatory framework was emanate from the blurred transition of old, socialist institutions into the new liberal ones, with the conversion of political capital into economic one (?).
+This extensive weakness of the urban planning regulatory framework was evident from the blurred transition of old, socialist institutions into neoliberal ones, with the conversion of political capital into economic ones (?).
 In Serbia, wealth and power are

 concentrated in the hands of political and economic actors.
-While the politicians are focused on the image of the Serbian Capital in the world and their short-lived success on the elections (Interview X), private investors dominate Belgrade’s urban development and have the sole interest for construction land, especially that of the Capital.
+While the politicians are focused on the image of the Serbian capital in the world and their short-lived success in the elections (Interview X), private investors dominate Belgrade’s urban development and are solely interested in construction land, especially that of the capital.
 As the most valuable part of the territorial capital of the country, the land market in Belgrade has not yet been regulated according to market principles and therefore has had the land on offer below its market value (?; ?).

-”The most dramatic problems of Belgrades urban development during the last 15 years, in planners views, were linked to the pervasiveness of uncontrolled and illegal development.
+”The most dramatic problems of Belgrade’s urban development during the last 15 years, in the planners’ views, were linked to the pervasiveness of uncontrolled and illegal development.
 In the city, such patterns of development led to the deconstruction of its urbanity and the abuse of its public spaces.” citeVujovicAndPetrovic2007

 Belgrade Waterfront Whereabouts